aqamar8/SmartBrace/README.md

 - connected to firebase realtime database, synced with arduino
 - all data received/transmitted in realtime

-Sensor Reports (Remaining) - Omar Z.:
+Sensor Reports (Complete) - Omar Z.:
-- graphs gyroscope/emg readings
-- displays current gyroscope/emg readings
+- 3 graph choices added to layout: Gyro, EMG Sensor, and EMG Voltage
+- receive data from multiple firebase branches, then graph data pulled with options of seeing past hour, 6 hours or 24 hours of data graphed.
+- incorporate notifications into graphs where if form of brace is inaccurate display data points in red, otherwise blue for user to distinguish uses.
+- all data received/transmitted in realtime

 Discover Page (Complete) - Abaad Q.:
 - contains six useful links to syndrome related resources